MaloneFreak/SRTAITranslate/README.md

 3. **Enter Required Information**
    - **Source Language**: Enter the source language code (e.g., `eng_Latn`).
    - **Target Language**: Enter the target language code (e.g., `por_Latn`).
    - **Hugging Face API Token**: Enter your Hugging Face token.
+You can toggle visibility for security.

 4. **Translate the File**
-   Click the "Start Translation" button and wait while the software translates the SRT file content.
-Progress will be shown on the progress bar.
+   Click the "Translate" button to start the translation process.
+The progress will be shown on the progress bar.

+5. **Cancel Translation**
+   If needed, you can cancel the ongoing translation process by clicking the "Cancel" button.

-5. **Retrieve the Translated File**
+6. **Retrieve the Translated File**
+   Upon successful translation, a message will appear with the location of the translated file.
 The translated file will be saved in the `Downloads` folder with the prefix `translated_`.

 ## Known Issues

-- **CUDA Compatibility**: Ensure that you have the correct CUDA version installed for your GPU.
-The installer script uses CUDA 12.4 by default.
+- **CUDA Compatibility**: Ensure that you have the correct CUDA version installed for your GPU if you want to use GPU acceleration.
-- **Installation Errors**: If you encounter issues during installation, try running the `Module Installation.py` script with administrator privileges or in a virtual environment.
+- **Large File Handling**: Very large SRT files may require significant processing time and memory.

 ## Contributing

 If you wish to contribute to the development of SRT AI Translator, feel free to open issues, submit pull requests, or provide feedback.
+We welcome contributions to improve the tool's functionality and user experience.

 ## License